 Permission is needed to leave the College outside of the regular school day.
 Pupils leaving the College site having been granted permission to do so must sign out.
-During the school day pupils should sign out at the Lodge.
-At other times, boarders should sign out in their boarding signing out books.
+During the school day pupils must sign out at the Lodge.
+At other times, boarders must sign out in their boarding signing out books.
 Boarders are not to leave their accommodation before 7.30am or after the published 'In house' times without express permission from duty staff, or in the event of an emergency.
+All boarders are required to sign in and out, giving their location; failing to do so is likely to result in a sanction.